 I do hope you feel a little more confident and understanding regarding duck meat.
 I will be sharing a few more recipes with you over the next couple of months as I now have my duck confidence!

-- 1 kg Luv-a-Duck leg and breast meat no bones, minced with a fine blade
+- 1 kg duck legs and breast meat no bones, minced with a fine blade

-- 50 g fresh long red chilli minced
+- 50 grams fresh long red chilli minced

 - 1 tablespoon palm sugar